Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 # unamed-superbird-connector
 **This is currently in very early development and has no actual features yet.**
+**Currently, everything you see on your Superbird when running this is a placeholder**
 Tool to connect Superbird to the Spotify Web API \
 Currently only tested on Debian

 # Current Progress
-Currently this just authenticates Superbird, handles WAMP subscriptions and sends a tip when one is requested
+Most, if not all messages to/from Superbird are implemented.\
+Right now there's still just placeholders everywhere, more work is needed\
+to connect to the Spotify API.

 # Prerequisites
 pybluez - https://github.com/pybluez/pybluez (installing from pip is broken, installing from source should work) \